-The oil marketing companies (OMCs) kept fuel prices unchanged on Tuesday after increasing them for two consecutive days.
+The oil marketing companies (OMCs) kept petrol, diesel prices on pause on Saturday for the third straight day.

-The prices of petrol and diesel are reviewed by oil marketing companies such as state-run Indian Oil on a daily basis and any revision is implemented from 6 am in the morning.
+The prices of petrol and diesel are reviewed by oil marketing companies such as state-run Indian Oil Corporation Limited (IOCL), Bharat Petroleum (BPCL), and Hindustan Petroleum (HPCL) on a daily basis and any revision is implemented from 6 am in the morning.

 Oil companies revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days, and foreign exchange rates.

 Fuel prices differ from state to state depending on the incidence of local taxes such as VAT and freight charges.
 Rajasthan levies the highest value-added tax (VAT) on petrol in the country, followed by Madhya Pradesh and Maharashtra.